Risks

 The telecommunications industry is intensely competitive in Elisa’s main market areas, which may have an impact on Elisa’s business.
 The telecommunications industry is subject to heavy regulation.
 Elisa and its businesses are monitored and regulated by several public authorities.
 This regulation also affects the price level of some products and services offered by Elisa and may also require investments that have long payback times.

 Elisa processes different kinds of data, including personal and traffic data.
-Therefore, the applicable data protection legislation, especially the General Data Protection Regulation, has a significant impact on Elisa and its businesses.
+Therefore, the applicable data protection legislation, especially the General Data Protection Regulation, as well as other data-related legislation, might have a significant impact on Elisa and its businesses.

 The rapid developments in telecommunications technology may have a significant impact on Elisa’s business.